Flying Buck Distillery is now officially open in Augusta, West Virgnia, becoming the second legal distillery in Hampshire County.

 The distillery is located on Riggleman’s Bigg Riggs Farm at Pleasantdale along U.S. Route 50 between Augusta and Capon Bridge.
 In addition to whisky, the farm also sells fresh produce in-season and jarred products year-round.

 Initially, three products make up the Flying Buck line.
 There’s an unflavored, clear Moonshine, an Apple Pie Moonshine, and a Naughty Oak Moonshine.
-The regular Moonshine is $25 per 750 ml bottle of 80 proof whisky.
+The clear Moonshine is $25 per 750 ml bottle of 80 proof spirit, while the flavored varieties go for $32 each.
 All are produced primarily from corn grown on the family’s Bigg Riggs Farm.
 In the future, the distillery plans to make vodka, for use in cordials, from apples grown at the family orchard.

 Flying Buck uses reflux still